 This time, defensive assistant coach Charlie Bullen prepared something different.

-• Dolphins coach Joe Philbin said both conditioning and knowledge of the playbook kept wide receiver Jabar Gaffney signed last week off the active roster Sunday.
-Philbin didnt rule out Gaffney playing this week, however.
+This and that• Dolphins coach Joe Philbin said both conditioning and knowledge of the playbook kept wide receiver Jabar Gaffney — signed last week — off the active roster Sunday.
+Philbin didn’t rule out Gaffney playing this week, however.